top of page

 The RGB Critter has an impressive range of presets.
 Source: AOAM.

-The RGB Critter 1.0 had 3 buttons which were not really tactile enough.
-The RGB Critter has 3 slightly raised buttons, which make finding them in the dark much easier.
-This is again a massive improvement.
-Whilst the button spacing is the same, the number of multiple button presses has been reduced, which means that button spacing is less of an issue.
+The RGB Critter 2.0 has 3 slightly raised buttons, which make finding them in the dark much easier than the original product.
+The buttons are located quite quite close together, but thankfully the number of multiple button presses are far less than in the original.
 Some practice is required when learning the user interface, for example it took me a few attempts to get the fast triple click to enter/exit momentary right, but after a few attempts I got it.

-Only RGB Critters shipped after 22/05/2022 (there is an orange dot next to the battery tube) are enabled for firmware upgrades at home to version 2.0 .
+RGB Critters shipped after 22/05/2022 are enabled for firmware upgrades at home to version 2.0 .
 This requires a Windows PC with USB(-A) 3.0 port.
 RGB Critters shipped before that date will need to be returned to AOAM for upgrade.
 Once upgraded, all future firmware updates can be done at home.
-The upgrade itself is free.
-For USA customers pre-paid return shipping is $17 (which includes up to 4 Critters).
-For international customers shipping in both directions is at the customers expense and will vary based on country.
-I expect that some international customers won't be happy about this shipping cost, but it may be a good opportunity to purchase a few more compatible tools, and the new shell with raised buttons.

 The RGB Critter has a 3 button UI